 ICAO Technology Standards on LAQ are reflected in Annex 16, Volume II – Engine Emissions.
-They address liquid fuel venting, smoke (which is expected to be superseded by the nvPM Standard), and the main gaseous exhaust emissions from jet engines, namely: hydrocarbons (HC), oxides of nitrogen (NOx), carbon monoxide (CO).
+They address liquid fuel venting, non-volatile Particulate Matter (nvPM) impacts from mass and particles number perspectives, and the main gaseous exhaust emissions from jet engines, namely: hydrocarbons (HC), oxides of nitrogen (NOx), carbon monoxide (CO).

 The engine certification process is based on the Landing and Take-off (LTO) cycle.
 This LTO cycle representing pollutant emissions in the vicinity of airports consists of four operating modes, which involve a thrust setting and a time-in mode shown in Figure 1.